AtomGraph/Core/README.md

+Core is a Linked Data framework.
+It crosses Apache Jena RDF API with the JAX-RS REST API (Eclipse Jersey implementation), providing in a uniform Linked Data API.

-Lower-level Linked Data server application that serves as a base for [AtomGraph Processor](../../../Processor).
+Core serves as a base for [AtomGraph Processor](../../../Processor).
 It is implemented as a Java Web application (uses Maven).

 Features
 --------

-AtomGraph Core provides features similar to that of [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/):
+AtomGraph Core server provides features similar to that of [Pubby](http://wifo5-03.informatik.uni-mannheim.de/pubby/):
 * serving Linked Data from a SPARQL endpoint
 * HTTP Basic authentication for endpoints